lucky-vaishnav/dsa-prep/Binary_Search/Problem-06.md

+This problem belong to the same Binary Search pattern but

+ new pattern is:

+Binary Search on Answer

+This is one of the most important Binary Search interview patterns.

 ## Problem: Koko Eating Bananas (LeetCode 875)
 Koko loves to eat bananas.
 There are n piles of bananas, the ith pile has piles[i] bananas.
 The guards have gone and will come back in h hours.